yhrgintoki/robotfeeding-website/content/contact.md

 layout: contact
 ---

-The MuSHR team is located in the [Paul G. Allen School for Computer Science and Engineering](https://www.cs.washington.edu/about_us/) at the [University of Washington](https://www.washington.edu/) in Seattle, Washington.
+The MuSHR team is located in the [Paul G. Allen School for Computer Science & Engineering](https://www.cs.washington.edu/about_us/) at the [University of Washington](https://www.washington.edu/) in Seattle, Washington.

 We want to hear from you!
 Get in touch about: